UNDERSTANDing IN ORDER TO ProvidE SUPPORT

 What is Proprioception ?

-Proprioception is the sense which allows us to perceive ourselves without using eyes.
-It plays an essential role within the body schema development, which is the representation of one’s own body, its shape, volume and the place it takes within space.
+Proprioception is the sense that allows us to perceive ourselves without vision.
+It plays an essential role in the development of the body schema, which is the representation that each one makes of his own body – its shape, its volume, the place it occupies in space.

 Our body in its environment